ZeeCoder/container-query/docs/multiple-containers.md

 # Multiple Containers

-Instead of processing each container individually, you might want to instead import all styles containing containers in a single file, and then process that.
+Instead of processing each container individually, you might want to import all styles containing container query syntax in a single file, and process that.

-(This is the case described in [Usage with Gulp](gulp.md))

 To do so, you'll have to switch off container auto-detection (which takes the first class found in a processed file as the selector for a container) to allow